ben-z/measurement-corruption-detection-jackal/README.md

     0.0, 0.0, 0.0, 0.0, 0.0, 0.0]"
 ```

-Make the robot think it is moving 0.4m/s slower than it actually is:
+Make the robot think it is moving 0.4m/s faster than it actually is:

 ```bash
 rostopic pub /jackal_velocity_controller/odom/corruption nav_msgs/Odometry "header: